multiprocessio/shape/README.md

 data object.
 It probably won't work well with circular references.
 But any object that comes from JSON will not have circular references.

+It works well on very small or very large objects due to sampling (which can be turned off if requested).

 You can try it out online in the [DataStation app](https://app.datastation.multiprocess.io/).

 ![screenshot](./screenshot.png)